 - Describe your request with sufficient detail for us to properly understand, evaluate, and respond to it.

 Submitting a request does not require you to create an account with us.
-However, for your safety and the safety of your information, we cannot fulfill a request to provide or delete personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you or an individual for whom you are an authorized agent.
-We may require additional verification before deleting or disclosing particularly sensitive information.
+However, for your safety and the safety of your information, we cannot fulfill a request if we cannot verify your identity or authority to make the request and confirm the personal information relates to you or an individual for whom you are an authorized agent.
+We may require additional verification before responding to particularly sensitive requests.
 We will only use the verification information you provide for the purpose of verifying your identity or authority to make the request.

 We do not charge you a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.